YourthYQ/Notebook-UCLA_CS35L/Shell.md

 ## Redirection
-Redirection in the shell allows us to control where the input and output of commands go.
+**Redirection** in the shell allows us to control where the input and output of commands go.
 You can redirect the output of a command to a file, or use a file as the input for a command.

+**File Descriptors** inlcudes `0`(stdin), `1`(stdout), `2`(stderr), which are small, system-allocated integers used by the shell to handle inputs and outputs of commands.

 Common Redirection Operators:

 * `0<` or `<` Redirects standard input from a file
     ```bash
     grep "Hello" < hello.txt
-    # Uses hello.txt as input for grep
+    # Uses hello.txt as input for the `grep` command
     # uses the ‘grep’ to search for the string "Hello" in the file hello.txt
     ```

 * `1>` or `>` Redirects standard output to a file (overwrites the file)
     ```bash
     echo "Hello, World!" > hello.txt
+    # Uses the output generated by the command `echo` as the input to hello.txt
     # Writes to hello.txt (overwrites)
     ```

 * `2>` Redirects standard error to a file
     ```bash
     ls non_existing_dir 2> error.log
+    # Uses the error message generated by the command `ls` as the input to error.log
     # Redirects error message to error.log
     ```

 * `&>` Redirects both standard output and standard error to a file
     ```bash
     ls good_dir &> output.log
+    # Uses both the error message and output generated by the command `ls` as the input to error.log
     # Redirects both output and error to output.log
     ```